sfa-siard/SiardCmd/README.md

 ```shell
 ./siard-from-db -j=jdbc:mysql://localhost:3306/database_name -u=username -p=password -s=/path/to/siard/file/filename.siard
 ```

-Passages 6.3. and 6.4. of the User Manual describe the parameters in detail.
+To archive a specific schema only, you can use the `--schema` parameter.
+Passages 6.3. and 6.4. of the User Manual further describe the parameters in detail.

 ### Deliverables
 Builds the project, runs unit tests, and packages all artifacts with additional required files for execution in a CLI into ZIP and TAR under `build/distributions/`: